titon/toolkit/docs/en/development/js/no-conflict.md

 ```

 If for any reason the Toolkit method is lost, or overridden by another library,
-components can be instantiated manually outside of the jQuery or MooTools syntax.
+components can be instantiated manually outside of the jQuery syntax.

 ```javascript
 new Toolkit.Tooltip($('.js-tooltip'), {});